Shilo Zacharias Flory – Patient Experience Coordinator

 Dr. Allen received her medical degree in osteopathic medicine from Lincoln Memorial University in Tennessee.
 She completed her residency in family medicine through a rural rotation program in Provo, Utah.
-Her training in osteopathic medicine gives Dr. Allen a unique approach with osteopathic manipulation treatment, a key difference of Doctors of Osteopathic Medicine (DO).
-When not working, you’ll find Dr. Allen and her husband Luke enjoying an outdoor activity or sport with their two boys and one girl, or spending time in her kitchen cooking and baking.
+Her training in osteopathic medicine gives Dr. Allen a unique approach with osteopathic manipulation treatment, a key difference from Doctors of Osteopathic Medicine (DO).
+When not working, you’ll find Dr. Allen and her husband Luke enjoying an outdoor activity or sport with their two boys and one girl or spending time in her kitchen cooking and baking.

 Traci Frye, FNP

 A fifth-generation Wallowa Countian, Traci went to work at Wallowa Memorial Hospital at the age of 18 as a certified nursing assistant, fell in love with nursing, and pursued an MS in nursing from Oregon Health Sciences University’s La Grande campus.
 Traci has been a nurse practitioner since 1998.
-In her spare time, you will find Traci helping her husband and family at the Wade family cattle ranch in Lostine, and camping, hiking, and enjoying other outdoor activities.
+In her spare time, you will find Traci helping her husband and family at the Wade family cattle ranch in Lostine, camping, hiking, and enjoying other outdoor activities.